 - Deterministic — guarantee a deterministic binary response: success or failure.
 It is never acceptable to state that in most cases an operation will succeed yet in some cases it may not and you won’t know.
 We know the edge cases matter.

-- High Availability 100% of the time — it’s impossible to guarantee that every server we run will always be healthy, however by utilising “smart” self-healing systems and cluster aware client libraries that can fail over to healthy servers in the event of failure, we are confident we can achieve 100% service availability.
-As such, we’re able to offer a 100% uptime guarantee
+- High Availability 100% of the time — it’s impossible to guarantee that every server we run will always be healthy, however by utilising “smart” self-healing systems and cluster aware client libraries that can fail over to healthy servers in the event of failure, we've desiged a realtime service that can legitimately aim to achieve 100% service availability.

 - Stateful — realtime application state, in most cases, matters.
 However, with mobile devices increasingly being the most used internet devices, changing network conditions are to be expected.
 It is not the developer’s responsibility to ensure connection state is retained during disconnection, it is the responsibility of the messaging service to replay what happened to the reconnecting client automatically.